google/skia/site/docs/dev/contrib/bazel.md

 ## .bazelrc Tips
 You should make a [.bazelrc file](https://bazel.build/docs/bazelrc) in your home directory where you can specify settings that apply only to you.
-These can augment or replace the ones we define in `//.bazelrc`
+These can augment or replace the ones we define in the `//.bazelrc` configuration file.

+Skia defines some [configs](https://bazel.build/docs/bazelrc#config), that is, group of settings and features in `//bazel/buildrc`.
+This file contains configs for builds that we use  regularly (for example, in our continuous integration system).

+If you want to define Skia-specific configs (and options which do not conflict with other Bazel projects), you make a file in `//bazel/user/buildrc` which will automatically be read in.
+This file is covered by a `.gitignore` rule and should not be checked in.

-You may want some or all of the following entries in your `~/.bazelrc` file.
+You may want some or all of the following entries in your `~/.bazelrc` or `//bazel/user/buildrc` file.

 ### Build Skia faster locally
 Many Linux machines have a [RAM disk mounted at /dev/shm](https://www.cyberciti.biz/tips/what-is-devshm-and-its-practical-usage.html)